Overgaden Oven Vandet 54–56: Today

-Overgaden Oven Vamdet 56 is owned by Ejerforeningen Overgaden oven Vandet 54, It contains two shops on the ground floor and two condominiums on each of the upper floors of the front wing.
+Overgaden Oven Vamdet 56 is owned by Ejerforeningen Overgaden oven Vandet 54.
+It contains two shops on the ground floor and two condominiums on each of the upper floors of the front wing.
 The northeastern side wing contains three more condominiums and the southwestern side wing contains a single condominium.

 Overgaden Oven Vamdet 56 is owned by E/F Overgaden Oven Vandet 56.
 The two times two apartments on each floor were merged into two times one apartment on each floor.
 The shops in the ground floor have also been converted into residential apartments.

 Commemorative plaque

-A bronze plaque on the facade of No. 45 commemorates the Aksel Hugo Reimer Madsen (1923-1945), a member of the Danish resistance movement, who was killed at the site on 5 May 1945.
-The inscription reads "Here died in combat / for / Denmark's independence / Reimer Madsen / on 5 May 1945 |your fight was / not in vain".
+A bronze plaque on the facade of No. 45 commemorates Aksel Hugo Reimer Madsen (1923–1945), a member of the Danish resistance movement, who was killed at the site on 5 May 1945.
+The inscription reads "Here died in combat / for / Denmark's independence / Reimer Madsen / on 5 May 1945 / your fight was / not in vain".